highoffscience/ym/unittests/README.md

       means all direct source files (not nested) will be packaged into a shared object.
       This increases modularity and build times.
 Each unittest file in the directory will link to this shared object.
+   These directories contain a build.cmake that build the shared object as well as
+      defines the unittest targets for each of the source files, assuming that source file's File-Level unittest directory doesn't contain it's own build.cmake.

 Type 3:
    These directories don't contain any files, just other directories.
 Nested shared